egillette/Python4AnalyticalChemistry/Fall_2019/README.md

 Fall 2019 Analytical Chemistry was taught in person.
+This is a somehwat more minimalist approach, incorporating only the first three modules using Python.
 The following documents and assignments from this semester are included:
 * Intro: Simple intro to Jupyter notebooks mechanics Introduction to Jupyter Notebooks - FA19.ipynb